13 Common Questions From Non-US Residents About US Business Entities

 - Are you engaged in trade or business in the US?

 - What country are you based in?
-Is there a tax treaty between this nation and the US?
+Does this country have a tax treaty with the United States?

-- Is your company selling products or services?
+- Does your company sell products or services?

 - Is it a physical or digital product?